The pearl of the Middle East, Dubai is really worth visiting and you should consider going.

 You will also find a 93 meters (305 feet) long glass bridge with a 25 square meters glass panel that connects the two towers.

 If you want to visit this incredible attraction, you may want to join a guided tour such as this one.

 It’s incredibly diverse

-I would have never imagined that, but Dubai is incredibly diverse.
-Come to think of it, it does make sense: this is a place where people from all over the world fly in and out of, regularly.
+It won’t take you long to understand that Dubai is an incredibly diverse destination.
+This is a place where people from all over the world fly in and out of, regularly.
 And more than that, they do work there as it is a huge business hub.
-This means that Dubai is a huge melting pot, with cultures mixing to give it a special international flavor.
+Of all the UAE, Dubai is a huge melting pot, with cultures mixing to give it a special international flavor.

-It’s a sand and sea extravaganza
+It’s a sand extravaganza

 It’s home to the best shopping

 Whether you are a shopaholic or not, if you visit Dubai you can enjoy endless shopping opportunities – much like the rest of the Middle East.
 Dubai Mall is one of the best places to visit in Dubai.
 It serves as entrance to Dubai Aquarium and Burj Khalifa: there is an ice-skating rink; it is a great place for eating as it is packed with restaurants, and it even holds the month-long Dubai Shopping Festival each year in January and February.